richa103/modifyingFirstReactTicTacToe/README.md

 3. Rewrite Board to use two loops to make the squares instead of hardcoding them.
 X
 4. Add a toggle button that lets you sort the moves in either ascending or descending order.X
 5. When someone wins, highlight the three squares that caused the win.
 X
 6. When no one wins, display a message about the result being a draw.
-Above steps copied from the React Tutorial provided in the link above.
+X Above steps copied from the React Tutorial provided in the link above.